m-gallegos/MM2SF/README.md

     - max_iter (int): Maximum number of iterations for GMM.
     - cv_type (str): GMM covariance type.
     - gmm_crit (str): Criterion employed for selecting the number of clusters ('bicmin' or 'bicconv').
-    - atype (int): Type of angular ACSF to be employed (3, heavily modified, or 5, pairwise expansion).
     - afrac (float): Percentage of angular functions to take (0 to 1).
     - percbic (float): BIC score percentile (required if gmm_crit is "bicconv").
     - percdiff (float): BIC diff percentile (required if gmm_crit is "bicconv").